yokodrea/Mina/README.md

-# still need to update it
+# still need to update the descrption of it